Department of English, History, and Interdisciplinary Studies

 Articles and Chapters

 “Royalty, Loyalism, and Citizenship in the Late Nineteenth-Century British Settler Empire,” in Royals on Tour: Politics and Pageantry in Colonies and Metropoles, ed.
-Robert Aldrich and Cindy McCreery (Manchester: Manchester University Press, forthcoming).
+Robert Aldrich and Cindy McCreery (Manchester: Manchester University Press, 2018).

 “Cooperation at its Limits: Re-Reading the British Constitution in South Africa,” in Cooperation and Empire: Local Realities of Global Processes, ed.
 Tanja Bührer, Flavio Eichmann, Stig Förster and Benedikt Stuchtey (Oxford: Berghahn Books, 2017).